deltachat/deltachat-core-rust/spec.md

 To remove a member, a `Chat-Group-Member-Removed` header must be sent with the value set to the email-address of the member to remove.
-When receiving a `Chat-Group-Member-Removed` header, only exaxtly the given member has to be removed from the member list.
+When receiving a `Chat-Group-Member-Removed` header, only exactly the given member has to be removed from the member list.

 Messenger clients MUST NOT construct the member list on other group messages